-Following recent amendments that established lower notification thresholds for technology undertakings that are active or engaged in R&D activities in the Turkish geographic market or that offer services to customers in Turkey, the TCA concluded that several transactions were subject to authorisation under the new rules.
+Following recent amendments that established lower notification thresholds for technology undertakings that are active or engaged in R&D activities in the Turkish geographic market or that offer services to customers in Türkiye, the TCA concluded that several transactions were subject to authorisation under the new rules.
 The TCA cleared these transactions on the basis that they did not lead to a significant impediment to effective competition.
 For instance, in the acquisition of Airties by P8 Holding, the TCA determined that Airties is considered a technology undertaking due to the software services it provides.
 Therefore, the acquisition was subject to authorisation under the new rules.
 However, the TCA cleared the transaction as it did not lead to a significant impediment to effective competition.
-In its latest Berkshire Hathaway decision, the TCA resolved that the exception brought by the recent amendment for the technology undertakings to the merger control thresholds, shall be applicable, even if the activities of the target undertaking, which can be classified to fall under the definition of technology undertaking, are carried out in other geographical markets than Turkey.
-The interpretation taken in the Berkshire Hathaway decision would mean that in an M&A transaction, as long as the target has some activities in areas of digital platforms, software and gaming software, financial technologies, biotechnology, pharmacology, agrochemicals and health technologies anywhere in the globe and is also active in Turkey through any market or means (ie, even if the activities in Turkey would not constitute a technology undertaking as a stand-alone business), the undertaking would be considered a technology undertaking operating in Turkey and the thresholds should be assessed in line with the exception.
+In its latest Berkshire Hathaway decision, the TCA resolved that the exception brought by the recent amendment for the technology undertakings to the merger control thresholds, shall be applicable, even if the activities of the target undertaking, which can be classified to fall under the definition of technology undertaking, are carried out in other geographical markets than Türkiye.
+The interpretation taken in the Berkshire Hathaway decisionwould mean that in an M&A transaction, as long as the target has some activities in areas of digital platforms, software and gaming software, financial technologies, biotechnology, pharmacology, agrochemicals and health technologies anywhere on the globe and is also active in Türkiye through any market or means (namely, even if the activities in Türkiye would not constitute a technology undertaking as a stand-alone business), the undertaking would be considered a technology undertaking operating in Türkiye and the thresholds should be assessed in line with the exception.
+Throughout 2024, the TCA enriched its decisional practice concerning technology undertaking exception.
+Accordingly, markets such as biotechnology, pharmacology and health technologies; gaming software, agricultural chemicals, integrated energy management and software, and medical monitoring software were among the fields of activity defined as technology undertaking activities.

-The average buying exchange rate of the Central Bank of Turkey for the financial year in which the turnover is generated is taken into consideration in the calculation of the turnover.
+The average buying exchange rate of the Central Bank of Türkiye for the financial year in which the turnover is generated is taken into consideration in the calculation of the turnover.